 Your surgeon may want to link-in with any other doctors for your health condition to ensure you pre- and post-surgical health is managed collaboratively.

 Eat and Live Clean (before and after a breast augmentation)

 If you’re living with a long term condition chances are you already know how to look after yourself.

 This is even more important when you're planning to have surgery.
 So, you can expect ahead of your breast augmentation to be super disciplined with any special dietary requirements or activity recommendations.

 It's a really important way you can be sure you’re as healthy as possible before your surgery and can recover well after.

 Take and Follow Advice

-Your surgeon has a moral duty to only accept you for surgery if it's safe and won't endanger your health.
+Your surgeon has a duty to only accept you for surgery if it's safe and won't endanger your health.
 If you're safe to go ahead with surgery you may find you have some very specific pre- and post-surgical do's and don'ts (e.g. medications, diet and supplements).